Yohan460/go-jamf-api/api/docs/ComputerRemoteManagement.md

 `func (o *ComputerRemoteManagement) HasManagementUsername() bool`

 HasManagementUsername returns a boolean if a field has been set.

-### GetManagementPassword

-`func (o *ComputerRemoteManagement) GetManagementPassword() string`

-GetManagementPassword returns the ManagementPassword field if non-nil, zero value otherwise.

-### GetManagementPasswordOk

-`func (o *ComputerRemoteManagement) GetManagementPasswordOk() (*string, bool)`

-GetManagementPasswordOk returns a tuple with the ManagementPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagementPassword

-`func (o *ComputerRemoteManagement) SetManagementPassword(v string)`

-SetManagementPassword sets ManagementPassword field to given value.

-### HasManagementPassword

-`func (o *ComputerRemoteManagement) HasManagementPassword() bool`

-HasManagementPassword returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)